 Psoriasis is a common skin condition that causes patches of inflamed, scaly skin.
 If you have psoriasis, the team at Orange Coast Dermatology can help.
 They diagnose and treat psoriasis with innovative laser treatments, topical medication, and lifestyle adjustments.
-Call Orange Coast Dermatology at either the Rancho Santa Margarita or Mission Viejo, California office, or schedule an appointment online today.
+Call Orange Coast Dermatology at either the Rancho Santa Margarita, Orange, and Mission Viejo, California office, or schedule an appointment online today.

 Psoriasis is an autoimmune condition that causes rapid skin cell regeneration.
 Your body produces skin cells more rapidly than you shed old, dead skin, and patches of flakey plaque develop.